fbpx For PhD fellows | The Oslo School of Architecture and Design

 Press release

-Writing tips: get the main points first, use simple language, drop repetitions.
+Writing tips: get the main points first, use simple language, and avoid repetitions.
 Contact the information department for more tips and an interview agreement.

 AHO has a policy that all PhD dissertations must be made available in the publication archive at AHO, ADORA.
 In addition, it is mandatory to publish a summary of the dissertation.
-Before archiving, it is important that you clarify the copyright to all articles and illustrations used in the dissertation.
+Before archiving, you must clarify the copyright to all articles and illustrations used in the dissertation.
 The library will send you an agreement form that we ask you to complete and return, contact the library or research administration if you have any questions about this.

 Disputation